 No. While there are some spots selling fresh fish, the main fish market is near Tambaguchi Station (and Kyoto Station).
 At the Kyoto Fish Market, wholesalers run on busy schedules starting with auctions from 5 a.m.
 And if it’s the famous Tokyo fish market you’re after, you’ll want to read our Toyosu Market guide.

-How to get to Nishiki Market from Kyoto Station
+How do you get to Nishiki Market from Kyoto Station?

-Nishiki Market is in Nakagyō ward, about a half-hour’s walk from Kyoto Station, but there are plenty of buses or trains you can catch instead.
-The Karasuma subway line will take you from Kyoto Station to Shijō Station (two stops, three minutes) and from there it is a few minutes’ walk to the market.
+Nishiki Market is in Nakagyō Ward, about a 30-minute walk from Kyoto Station, but there are plenty of buses or trains you can catch instead.
+The Karasuma subway line will take you from Kyoto Station to Shijō Station (two stops, 3 minutes) and from there it is a short walk to the market.

 There are buses from the station, too.
 These have a flat fare of ¥230, which is a little more than the subway; however, if you have a day pass it’s a great first destination.
-Hop on bus no. 4, 5, 73, 205, 17 or 26 (among others) to reach the market.
 There are plenty of signs at the bus stops and helpful guides, too.

-How to get from Nishiki Market to Kiyomizudera Temple
+How go you get from Nishiki Market to Kiyomizudera Temple?

 What is there to do near Nishiki Market?